Abhay7286/Abhay7286/README.md

 ### <div align="center">I'm Abhay, a full-time full-stack freelance developer</div>

-- I'm a Full Stack Alchemist and like learn new technologies✒️
+- I'm a Full Stack Alchemist and like to learn new technologies✒️

 - ❓ Ask me about anything related to MERN stack and related technologies